 Do you ever want a different look for a room but don’t want to spend hundreds of dollars?
 I do!!
 Anything that I can do labor wise that will save a buck or $100, I’m up for the challenge.
 I have been staring at this headboard that I made a while back and not loving the fabric any more.
 I wanted something tufted but didn’t want to spend hours on shoving that needle through to tie knots for every little button.
 Well, believe it or not, I tufted this headboard with no sewing, no needles, no thread, in less than 15 minutes!
 Sounds like a dream right?
-So here is how I did it with an affiliate link of where you can find what I used.
+So here is how I did it.
 I’m sorry that not all of my step by step pictures are the greastest, because I made the actual headboard years ago and this time around just added new fabric and tufting.

 I then took batting and placed it over, what would be the front, of the entire headboard and stapled it on with my staple gun it to the back side.
 You can staple it to the large board or the 1×2’s.
 After this step you are ready for your fabric.

 So here is my secret and the really fun part.
 This is just something new that I thought I would try to see if it worked to save me all of the time of tufting.
 I’ve tufted 2 chairs in the past so I know all of the time it takes and did not appreciate the sore fingers that I had afterwards.
-Here is what I used to tuft my headboard.
+I found mine at ACE but you can also find some here.

 This is my final result!
 Oh yes and no need to tuft the whole way to the floor…the bed frame will cover all of that.
 I only tufted 3 rows.
 And love, love, love!!!
 I am so glad that I tried this method.
 My guest bedroom is almost ready for some guests.
 Just a little more decorating, painting a cabinet, and it will be finished, all on a budget friendly budget of $35 (+ the wood supplies that I already had).

 Thanks for stopping by my friends!
 I hope to meet up with you on Instagram and Facebook too!
-Now off to fulfill my daugther’s request…swimming!
+Have a great day!